ccoenraets/salesforce-developer-workshop/Creating-the-Data-Model.md

 1. Check **Session**, **Speaker**, and **Session Speaker**

-1. Examine the MyConference data model
+1. Examine the MyConference data model.
+Rearrange the view as needed.